xuxy09/RSC-Net/README.md

 bash install_environment.sh
 ```

-If you are running the code without a screen, please install OSMesa and the corresponding PyOpenGL: https://pyrender.readthedocs.io/en/latest/install/index.html#installing-osmesa.
+If you are running the code without a screen, please install [OSMesa and the corresponding PyOpenGL](https://pyrender.readthedocs.io/en/latest/install/index.html#installing-osmesa).
 Then uncomment the 2nd line of "utils/renderer.py".

 ### Data preparation
 * Download [meta data](https://www.dropbox.com/s/jb3xudoef840nr7/data.zip?dl=0), and unzip it in "./data".